Uttlesford: Rail

 From all stations, there are regular services northbound towards Cambridge, operated by Greater Anglia.
 At certain times, trains continue towards Ely and King's Lynn.
 CrossCountry also operates northbound trains from Stansted Airport and Audley End to Cambridge, Peterborough, Leicester and Birmingham New Street.

 From Stansted Airport, a southbound train is operated towards Bishop's Stortford, Harlow, Tottenham Hale and London Liverpool Street, operated by Greater Anglia under the Stansted Express brand.
 This train sometimes calls at Stansted Mountfitchet.

 Greater Anglia operates southbound trains from other stations in the district to Bishop's Stortford, Harlow, Tottenham Hale and Liverpool Street.
 A southbound hourly fast-train also calls at Audley End, with additional services at peak times towards London from this station.

 Road

-Roads in the district are managed by Essex County Council, with some routes controlled by Highways England.
+Roads in the district are managed by Essex County Council, with some routes controlled by National Highways.

 The M11 motorway between London and Cambridge passes through the district, with junctions at Stansted Airport (junction 8) and Stump Cross, near Saffron Walden (9).
 This places the district in the M11 corridor for innovation.
 Northbound from Stump Cross, the A11 forms part of the northern boundary of the district, carrying traffic to Newmarket and Norwich.

 The A120 runs east-west through the district between Stansted Airport and Braintree, via Great Dunmow.
 This connects the district to Hertford, Colchester and Harwich.

 Other roads in the district are B-class roads.
 This includes: